 Rail Industries is specialized in connectors and safety.

-Rail Industries' offering comprises essential products to the rail, defense and nuclear industries.
+Rail Industries' offering comprises critical products for the rail, defense and nuclear industries.

 These parts, used in particular on the French and CommonWealth rail networks, ensure the safety of passengers and therefore require a very high level of reliability.